-- The IBM Power AC922 was clearly more productive and outperformed the public cloud and DGX Station by nearly 2 times. - Models were trained to comparatively low accuracy of 70-74%.
+- Publicly available data sets and models are used so anyone can replicate the study. - The IBM Power AC922 was clearly more productive and outperformed the public cloud and DGX Station by nearly 2 times. - Models were trained to comparatively low accuracy of 70-74%.
 This is a low value in practice but for comparing performance it makes perfect sense.
 We presume the study authors were driven by practical restrictions.
 Even on IBM Power AC922 the image heavy model training took nearly 4 days.
 On the other platforms it was closer to a week.
-Training to production level accuracy of 90% and above would have required required longer but we have no reason to believe that results would be fundamentally different. - Large Model Support, available only on IBM's Power machines, makes a lot of difference with image intensive, high resolution data.
-Large Model Support is an open source library and is available on most platforms but becomes highly effective when combined with NVLink2.0 to facilitate rapid data transfer between CPU and GPU RAM.
+Training to production level accuracy of 90% and above would have required longer but we have no reason to believe that results would be fundamentally different. - Large Model Support, available only on IBM's Power machines during the test, makes a lot of difference with image intensive, high resolution data.
+Large Model Support is an open source library and is available on most platforms but becomes highly effective when combined with NVLink2.0 to facilitate rapid data transfer between CPU and GPU memory.